usermac/jcpsdirectory/README.md

 # jcpsdirectory
 7/6/2015—Louisville, Kentucky.
-Process to move data from Etherpad to the website. - Brian Immutable Data is in the Etherpad that any JCPS computer can edit.
+Process to move data from Etherpad to the website.
+Immutable Data is in the Etherpad that any JCPS computer can edit.
 Etherpad is a subdomain only reachable by a JCPS connected computer and a single source for the data.

 ![Etherpad to Web](etherpad-to-web.gif)